Four-year Danish Medicinal Cannabis Programme

 Import and export activities

-As of 1 January 2019, cannabis manufacturers have also been allowed to export Danish-grown cannabis bulk and primary products and not only cannabis end-products.
+As of 1 January 2019, cannabis manufacturers have also been allowed to export Danish-grown cannabis bulk and primary products.

 Exporting activities relating to cannabis bulk or primary products must be in accordance with the relevant requirements in the legislation on the pilot programme, including